• Skip to primary navigation

 Instructions

-• Mash the ricotta cheese in a bowl and then add the grated rind from the lemon (I used all the rind from one lemon), most of the basil leaves torn into pieces, a pinch of salt and a pinch of black pepper.
-Mix. (you can also use a blender)
+• Mash the ricotta cheese in a bowl and then add the grated zest from the lemon (I used all the zest from one lemon), most of the basil leaves torn into pieces, a pinch of salt and a pinch of black pepper.

 Notes